akshat5302/atlan-backend-task/README.md

     return detected_slangs
 ```

 2. /detect-slangs Endpoint: This endpoint exposes an API that retrieves employee feedback texts from the employee_feedback table in the database.
-For each feedback, it uses the detect_slangs function to detect any slangs present in the feedback.
-If slangs are detected, the feedback's ID, the original feedback text, and the detected slangs are stored in a list.
+For each feedback, it uses the detect_slangs function to detect any slang present in the feedback.
+If slang is detected, the feedback's ID, the original feedback text, and the detected slang are stored in a list.
 The list is returned as the API response.

 ```python
 @app.get("/detect-slangs")